missionpinball/mpf-docs/install/windows.rst

   pip install --user pipx
   python -m pipx ensurepath

 After this, restart the cmd window.
 (Just close it and then open a new one.)
-Then type this commands and push enter:
+Then type this command and push enter:

 .. code-block:: doscon

-    pipx install mpf-mc --pip-args '\--pre' --verbose --include-deps
+    pipx install mpf-mc --pip-args="--pre" --verbose --include-deps

 At this point, MPF 0.56.0.devXX and MPF-MC 0.56.0.devXX are installed.
 (The "XX" in the version will be the dev build numbers.)